 When someone’s life becomes overrun by drug or alcohol abuse, they will need to find a professional addiction treatment program.
 Our rehabs in Georgia provide each individual with the focused care they need to become sober.
 We employ a staff of educated, compassionate clinicians who understand how hard it can be to ask for help.
 We help guide people to understand the source of their addictions and how to overcome them.
 With our help, they can improve both their physical and mental health.

-If you or a loved one is struggling with substance use disorder, call us now at (470) 460-6789 or fill out the form below and one of our admissions representatives will give you a call.
+If you or a loved one is struggling with substance use disorder, call us now at (470) 460-6789 or fill out the form below and one of our admissions representatives will reach out to you shortly.

 Georgia Addiction Statistics